Donklord/BrewAssist/README.md

 This project is a brewing assistance program.
 Its is designed to assist beer homebrewers to create batch recipies, track brew day progress and track key brewing metrics over multiple batches.

 ### Motivation ###
-I love brewing beer and I am teaching myself how to program with Java.
-This is a learning project for me to help bridge two of my interests and help me learn something about using the Java lanugauge.
+This is a learning project for me to help bridge two of my interests; brewing beer and programming.
 My background in programming is based on C / Assembly, so this is my first time learning an object oriented program.
 I have no dought that this program is really inefficient and I am probably doing a lot of things the hard way.

 I took insparation from other comercially available options (Like BrewSmith or Beertarget) but I wanted to create something tailored to exacly what I wanted.
-I also wanted to learn how to design your own batch of beer from scratch.
+I also wanted to learn how to design my own batch of beer from scratch.

 ### Installation and Use ###
 <h5><i> Installation </i></h5>